Growth Asset Category Investment Policy Statement

 The Global/Unconstrained sub-asset class also contains an ‘Unconstrained’ segment, comprised of strategies that are more benchmark agnostic compared to traditional public equity investments.
 Examples include sector and country specific strategies, and non-beta 1 strategies that are comprised of long and short exposures.
 ‘Unconstrained’ strategies are expected to predominantly invest in publicly traded equities but can opportunistically allocate to other market segments (such as credit) if the manager believes it can earn equity like returns with less risk at certain points in a cycle.
 ‘Unconstrained’ strategies do not have a target allocation but can comprise up to 50% of the Global/Unconstrained sub-asset class’s target allocation.

 For the Private Equity asset class, the targeted and range of investment exposures to the various private equity investment sub-strategies and geographies are shown in the table below.
-These exposures should be measured on a fair value basis, once the Private Equity portfolio is fully invested.
+These exposures are measured on a fair value basis.
 SCERS shall endeavor to limit the potential for any concentration in a type of investment strategy or geography to negatively impact long-term returns in the Private Equity asset class by adhering to these targets and ranges.
 It is expected that the non-U.S. investments will be further diversified across different regions.

 Total Private Equity Portfolio 8% 11% 14%